alondraorn/DH150-UX/README.md

-# Community of Travelers and Aventure-Seekers
+# Community of Travelers and Adventure-Seekers

 ## DH150 Assignment01: Heuristic Evaluation by Priyana Patel